 Visitors from all over the world are drawn to SoHo, Manhattan’s shopping capital.
 Home to world-famous fashion brands and trendy eateries and bars, the neighborhood has almost become synonymous with luxury.
 However, that doesn’t mean there isn’t something for every budget.
-From budget “micro-rooms” that make space-saving an art form to splurge-worthy design abodes, here are seven of the best hotels in SoHo.
+From budget “micro-rooms” that make space-saving an art form to splurge-worthy design abodes, here are 10 of the best hotels in SoHo.

 Our debut short film, The Soul of Soho, explores neighborhoods separated by oceans, history and culture but united by craft community and change.
 Neighborhoods bound by one name: Soho.
 Intimate portraits of city living in the Sohos of London, New York and Hong Kong reveal rich stories of the people who bring life to these iconic neighborhoods.
 Explore Soho here.